benporter/bash-examples/README.md

     kill -9 1234

+an enhanced version of top, but you can click to sort by columns and kill a process without leaving htop.  it requires separate installation though.

+    sudo apt-get install htop
+    htop

 ssh into a box using a key:  assuming you are in the same directory as your key (.pem) and your username is ubuntu on a AWS instance

     ssh -i mykey.pem ubuntu@ec2-###-###-###-###.compute-1.amazonaws.com